cmmescher/pascha-cli/README.md

 ## Version

+- *v2.1*
+    - Fixes bug in calculating the days until Pascha when no year is specified and Pascha has already passed in the current year.
+    - Fixes bug where the Gregorian calendar is not used for output by default when no output calendar is specified and the Gregorian calculation method is used.

-- v2.0
+- *v2.0*
-First released publicly on the O.S.
+    - First released publicly on the O.S.
 Feast of the Nativity 7532 (2023) (January 7, 2024 N.S.).
-Version begins with v2.0 to parallel the interface update in [pascha v2.0](https://gitlab.com/cmmescher/pascha).
+    - Version begins with v2.0 to parallel the interface update in [pascha v2.0](https://gitlab.com/cmmescher/pascha).

 ## Author